harkano/maddie/README.md

 # Future Enhancements

+Currently she's deployed on AWS Free Tier, and I need to hook it up properly so you can release from here.

 I've got a protoype of prefix changing in the 2.0 version, but it loses a lot of command parsing flexiblity.

 I'm also interested in connecting to an online character sheet, but that's still pending me learning a lot more about web programming.